4 easy pitfalls to avoid when using social data for PR

 For example, one tweet could say: ‘Neymar’s theatrics on the pitch are something else.
 Ridiculous’ and another could say, ‘Neymar’s skill at finding the net is something else.
 Ridiculous’.
 The first example is negative, criticising the footballer for his behaviour, whereas the second tweet praises him for his skill.
 Both use the word ridiculous, but the context changes it from an insult to a compliment.

 Judging sentiment just on word-use isn’t a straight forward automated process.
 But there’s an alternative.
 Rather than relying on words for sentiment, when using social data reports we can instead analyse the use of emojis.
 We use emojis to help communicate the tone of our online statements, and to signal whether something’s said sarcastically or not.
-Emojis provide a much more accurate feel for how the nation feel about something … see our previous blog posts on the nation’s sentiment towards the different Love Islanders).
+Emojis provide a much more accurate feel for how the nation feels about something.

 Location, location, location